skdarkey/portfolio/README.md

 [Other relevant courses completed](https://drive.google.com/file/d/1XITClVEXs65wSQ_GCgq-y1CT8l9H8U9q/view?usp=sharing).

 ## Work Experience.
-**Geo Data Scientist (Intern) @ Allianz SE Data and AI team (September 2023 - Present)**
+**Geospatial Data Scientist – Intern – Allianz SE Data & AI team – March 2024 – Present.**
+-	Created ETL pipelines to automatically download image data from wms server for portfolio buildings in France into ADLS Gen2 storage.
+-	Assisting in predictive models’ development for property features estimation.
+-	Developed and improved Python workflows for property feature extraction.
+-	reduced processing time from 4hrs to 4 minutes in one case.
+- Collaborated with cross-functional teams and stakeholders for requirements engineering and solutions development.
+- Collaborated with technical team for code reviews.

+**Geo-Data Analyst – Working Student – Allianz SE  – Sept.
+2023 – March 2024.**
-- Developed and maintained geospatial data pipelines to accurately and efficiently process geodata at scale.
+- Developed and maintained geospatial data pipelines to process geodata at scale.
-- Developed pipelines and models to extract property features from image data to improve property risk scoring and Insurance Premium Pricing.
+- Developed workflows with Python to extract property features from remote sensing data to improve portfolio property risk scoring and premium pricing.
-- Developed Geospatial Data processing workflows, extracting new features to enrich existing portfolio and
 - Created additional annual gain of between 0.5% - 0.8% on $400m insurance portfolio.
-- Optimized python models and reduced performance time from 4hrs to 4 minutes in one case.
-- Collaborated with cross-functional teams and stakeholders for requirements engineering and solutions development.
-- Technologies used: Python, SQL, PostgreSQL DB, Azure Synapse Analytics, Spark, QGIS, PostGIS.
+- Collaborated with cross-functional teams and stakeholders for requirements engineering and solutions development Technologies Used: Python, SQL, PostgreSQL DB, PostGIS, ArcGIS, QGIS, GDAL, Spark and Azure Synapse Analytics.

 **Co-founder and Business Lead @ Nukushare Agro Limited (March 2020 – July 2022)**
+- Analysed remote sensing Data for Crop risk scoring and farmer-credit management.
 - Planned and Directed Agricultural Input Credit Insurance Initiative in Ghana.
 - Coordinating research into Climate Risk Mitigation and Adaptation measures in the agriculture sector of Ghana.
-- Analysed Geospatial Data for Crop risk scoring and farmer-credit management.

 ## Some Recent Open Projects: